 I wish for everyone the opportunity to be able to travel to far-away lands to experience what it is like to be immersed in a different culture, with a different language, and to experience the beauty of other places.

-To traveling this beautiful world!
+To travel dreamers in this beautiful world!